 - Arrangements for rental payments.
 You may require the sublessee to pay directly to you, as this takes away the opportunity for the original tenant to lie about the rent amount and pocket the difference.

 - Kinds of sublets allowed.
-If you’re uncomfortable with short-term subleases, you may explicitly state this in the lease agreement.
+If you’re uncomfortable with short-term sublet, you may explicitly state this in the lease agreement.
 Subleasing on platforms like Airbnb and VRBO carries safety concerns.

 Subletting can result in unfavorable consequences such as property damage, late rent payments, etc. but there are ways to prevent these subletting nightmares from happening.
 If you do decide to allow subletting, the best practice would be to include every possible clause in the lease agreement.
 This protects you and your investment property should the sublessee turn out to be a bad apple.

-The property managers at Luxury Property Care can ensure that your rights as a landlord are protected and that your real estate investment is well-taken care of.
+Luxury Property Care‘s property management services can ensure that your rights as a landlord are protected and your real estate investment is well-taken care of.
 Find out how we can help you by calling (561) 944 – 2992 or by completing our contact form online.
 We manage rental properties within South Florida.